volgk/volgk.github.io/index.md

 It was long few days of continuous failure.
 And I would give up after the first day, but I wanted a working phone.
 I guess that's what made me go over the habit of dropping the case halfway.
 And I brought him back to life!
 That was so wonderful because I did it myself.
-My always helping friend was poached (he knew as much as I did).
+My always helping friend was helpless (he knew as much as I did).
 My success has turned my head, not for long.
 An hour later I was bored.
 My friend suggested turning the telephone into a hackerphone.